soumendrak/hashnode/clezfg2ut00x3ntnvcmt14kiu.md

         return err_list
 ```

 That's it!
-With just a few lines of code, we've used JSONSchema validation to ensure that our JSON data conforms to a certain structure.
+With just a few lines of code, we've used JSONSchema validation to ensure that our JSON data conform to a particular structure.
 This can be incredibly useful when working with APIs or other data sources that provide JSON data.

 ## JSON schema Keywords

 ### anyOf

-This keyword is used to specify a list of schemas, where at least one schema must validate the data.
+This keyword is used to specify a list of schemas where at least one schema must validate the data.
 Here's an example:

 ```python
 schema = {